Issue certificate

 Select how to validate the ownership of the domain you've applied for.
 Once you select a validation method at this stage, you cannot change it later.

 • DNS validation: A method of validation if you have DNS editing permissions.
-For more information, see DNS validation.
+For details, see DNS validation.

 3. Review and request